 - Soviet Tesla Troopers from Red Alert 2 and 3.

 - With the most recent expansion pack in the series, Cryo Legionnaires as well.
 Their suits are noted as making tesla troopers' look downright primitive, and give them vastly increased speed and the ability to walk on water in addition to the usual protection.

-- There is also Desolators, who's suit doubles as life support for their unlucky pilots.
+- There is also Desolators, whose suit doubles as life support for their unlucky pilots.